George IV Dadiani

 Giorgi IV Dadiani (გიორგი IV დადიანი; died 1715) was Prince of Mingrelia from 1691 to 1704 and from 1710 to 1715.
-Giorgi's accession to rulership, following his ouster of the First House of Dadiani, inaugurated Mingrelia's second Dadiani dynasty, stemming from the Chikovani clan.
+Giorgi's accession to rulership, following his ouster of the First House of Dadiani, inaugurated Mingrelia's second Dadiani dynasty, stemming from the House of Chikovani.
 Giorgi was also known as Lipartiani (ლიპარტიანი) by virtue of having Salipartiano as a fief from 1682 to 1715.
 Giorgi was actively involved in a series of civil wars that plagued the western Georgian polities.
 He was eventually deposed by his own son and placed under house arrest.

 Rise to power

-Giorgi was a son of Katsia Chikovani, the lord of Lechkhumi by his wife Mzekhatun, daughter of Prince Levan III Dadiani.
+Giorgi was a son of Katsia Chikovani, the lord of Lechkhumi by his wife, Mzekhatun Dadiani, daughter of Prince Levan III Dadiani.
 Under Levan III Dadiani, Katsia attained to lordship of Salipartiano, a key fiefdom in Mingrelia, and exerted significant influence in the principality.
 Giorgi succeeded on Katsia's death as lord of Salipartiano in 1682.
 By placing Levan IV Dadiani, Levan III's natural son, on the throne of Mingrelia against the rival claims of Giorgi Gurieli, Prince of Guria, in 1691, Giorgi became Mingrelia's de facto ruler.
 He embarked on a relentless campaign to eliminate any opposition to his authority by killings and harassment and enriched himself by slave-trading.
 In 1691, he forced Levan IV Dadiani to abdicate and made himself prince of Mingrelia, assuming the title and surname of Dadiani.